cameronolivier/ogt/README.md

 ## How to dev:
 1. Clone this repo
 2. Run `npm run init`.
 This makes the cli script executable and adds the `ogt` command to your path (via `npm link`).
-3. Create an `.ogtrc`file in your home directory
+3. Create an `.ogtrc`file in your home directory.

 ## Creating an `.ogtrc` file
 Create an `.ogtrc` file in your home directory with the following contents: